 But let’s back up and consider what “dignity” means.

-Dignity is the inherent worth of every human being, which, unlike respect, does not have to be earned.
+Dignity is the innate worth of every human being, which, unlike respect, does not have to be earned.
 As such, it is a birthright.
 We can think of dignity as the opposite of humiliation, which implies reducing a person in others’ eyes, Dr. Tijana Milosevic and I write in the National Anti-Bullying Centre’s blog (Dublin City University) for Safety Internet Day.

 I won’t re-post our whole article here, but don’t miss the parts about “false dignity” and “rankism” – terms coined by the dignity scholars we’re indebted to – and the role these phenomena play in cyberbullying.
 Meanwhile, here are two hypothetical but common examples of social aggression we include:

 Steven, 14, posts a video of himself dancing on a social media platform.
 He loves to dance.
 Though he doesn’t consider himself to be good at it, he’s trying to improve.
 He’s very insecure and doesn’t have a strong support group among his peers.
 Yet, to his credit, Steven tries to get out of his comfort zone and explore who he could become by posting the video.
 A lack of a sense of dignity and self-worth might be motivating his actions too.
 Subsequently, he gets laughed at and humiliated in comments by his peers; someone remixes his video into a derisive meme, which goes viral; response videos mocking him are created by other peers.
 What drives these actions from Steven’s peers?
 It could be said that some are doing it “just for fun,” that some people just like to be mean, that nothing can be done about it – and that group dynamics is a factor too.
 But consider also that some might be commenting because they’re equally insecure and didn’t have the courage to post their own dance video, even though they may have wanted to; and other insecure bystanders might be commenting abusively to increase their own status in a group of their peers.
-All of these potential reasons for dignity violations are related to a lack of one’s self-worth and seeking false dignity, based on “the belief that our worthiness [even our validation] comes from external sources,” as conceptualized by Dr. Donna Hicks at Harvard University.
+All of these potential reasons for dignity violations are related to a lack of one’s self-worth and seeking false dignity, based on “the belief that our worthiness [even our validation] comes from external sources,” as conceptualized by Dr. Donna Hicks at Harvard University, and from trying to make others “less than” oneself.

 Lynne, 17, is gaining popularity, as reflected in more and more attention she’s getting on Instagram.
 A close friend of hers, Kerry, is increasingly jealous and cannot communicate that to Lynne.
 She does not feel good about herself as compared to her friend anymore.
 She invites a close group of friends to a sleepover and deliberately neglects to invite Lynne.
 She even shares a few very subtle negative comments with other girls about Lynne’s makeup and looks.
-Lynne finds out about the sleepover through a photo on Instagram.
+Lynne finds out about Kerry’s sleepover through a photo on Instagram.
 It seems like other girlfriends are starting to act a little distant too.
 She feels hurt and starts to question her Instagram activity.
 She posts less, overthinks each post and worries.
 Is Lynne a victim, and should she be treated as such?
 She probably would not want to consider herself or be described as a victim – it could negatively affect her sense of self-worth, especially since victims of bullying tend to have lower social status.
 Let alone tell her parents, who she believes would only make a mountain out of a molehill.

 Lynne’s case doesn’t even meet the basic definition of cyberbullying; it is not repeated and the social exclusion is not overt (her peers had not tagged Lynne to show her she was on the outs).
 Kerry may not even think she’s doing all this to hurt Lynne; she might be acting instinctively to protect and strengthen her own sense of self.
 Some scholars would argue that Lynne needs to build resilience, and this is a good opportunity to do so – after all, there will be many jealousies and betrayals in life.
 This is certainly true, but our point is different: Why should adults posit such situations as a normal part of the growing up process?
 Why would Kerry need to trample over a peer’s dignity to feel better about herself?
 Why can’t we see both Kerry and Lynne as having dignity, regardless of their looks, successes, popularity, etc. – and help them and their peers see that?